Magnus167/jarPhys/README.md

 3. Distribute
 4. Privately Use
 5. Contribute (the best option)

-I assure you that the code in this repository is free of malintent, but do not guarantee that it works correctly.
+I assure you that the code in this repository is free of malintent, but am not liable if it does not work correctly.
+Have fun, hope you enjoy using the tool.